-No. Reference/heading Clause number Current reference Updated reference Parties to the agreement 1.2 and throughout State Services Commissioner Public Service Commissioner 2 1.1 1.1 and throughout Clause 6 of Schedule 3 of the Public Service Act 2020

-Parties to the 1.2 Section 74(5) of the Section 586 (5) of the Education

-3 agreement State Sector Act and Training Act 2020

-agreement 1988 and maining Not 2020

-Throughout the Throughout Board of trustees School board

-4 document the Dodia of trustees Ochool Board

-document document

-Definitions 1.8.1 (c) and Amalgamation Replace "amalgamation" with

-5 DOMINIONO throughout rinalgamation "merger"

-5 anoughout morgo:

-Declaration 1.9

-Pursuant to the 1.0 - 75 of the State s595 of the ETA

-6 State Sector Act Sector Act occo of the ETA

-Otato Ocoto: 7 tot -

-Good

-Employer/Equal 2.1 Part 77A of the s 597-607 of the ETA.

-7 Employment State Sector Act

-Opportunities -

-• School 2.1 and 2.3 Class of a school Replace "class of a school" to

-8 classification "classification" of a school

-Personal Files

-9 2.6.2 Privacy Act 1993 Privacy Act 2020.

-Salary Payments 3.3.1 Except that Removal of the text

-individual

-employees may on

-religious or ethical

-10 grounds apply in

-writing to the

-Secretary for

-Education to be

-Education Ast 4000 4.0.4 paid by cheque.
-Education and Tasining Act

-1.8.1 and Throughout the Education and Training Act

-11 and 1964 Throughout document 2020

-the document

-Employment 2.13A.6 (note) Section 77HA State Section 605 of the Education and

-12 Protection Sector Act 1988 Training Act 2020

-Provisions 233.017.011000 Training Flot Edeb

-Public Holidays List of holidays Add Matariki

-13

-Holidays Act 1981 Holidays Act 2003

-References to Throughout Ministry of Ministry of Education Te

-14 "Ministry of the Education" Tāhuhu o te Mātauranga"

-Education" document

-References to Throughout his/hers, he/she Replace with "they" "them" "their"

-15 "his/hers" "him/her the where appropriate

-he/she" document

-Subsequential Throughout Current references Update to provide for new base

-4.0 changes to clause document salary scale in effect from 2

-16 wording as a result scale in effect until 1 December 2024

-of 'new' base salary December 2024

-scale.
+No. Reference/heading Clause number Current reference Updated reference 1 Parties to the agreement 1.2 and throughout State Services Commissioner Public Service Commissioner 2 1.1 1.1 and throughout Section 23 of the State Sector Act 1988 Clause 6 of Schedule 3 of the Public Service Act 2020 3 Parties to the agreement 1.2 Section 74(5) of the State Sector Act 1988 Section 586 (5) of the Education and Training Act 2020 4 Throughout the document Throughout the document Board of trustees School board 5 Definitions 1.8.1 (c) and throughout Amalgamation Replace "amalgamation" with "merger" 6 Declaration Pursuant to the State Sector Act 1.9 75 of the State Sector Act s595 of the ETA 7 Good Employer/Equal Employment Opportunities 2.1 Part 77A of the State Sector Act s 597-607 of the ETA.
+8 School classification 2.1 and 2.3 Class of a school Replace "class of a school" to "classification" of a school 9 Personal Files 2.6.2 Privacy Act 1993 Privacy Act 2020.
+10 Salary Payments 3.3.1 Except that individual employees may on religious or ethical grounds apply in writing to the Secretary for Education to be paid by cheque.
+Removal of the text 11 Education Act 1989 and 1964 1.8.1 and Throughout the document Throughout the document Education and Training Act 2020 12 Employment Protection Provisions 2.13A.6 (note) Section 77HA State Sector Act 1988 Section 605 of the Education and Training Act 2020 13 Public Holidays List of holidays Holidays Act 1981 Add Matariki - Holidays Act 2003 14 References to "Ministry of Education" Throughout the document Ministry of Education" Ministry of Education Te Tāhuhu o te Mātauranga" 15 References to "his/hers" "him/her he/she" Throughout the document his/hers, he/she Replace with "they" "them" "their" where appropriate